devitocodespro/Rice-Workshop-2022/README.md

 ### Outline

-The operator used in this training session is based on simplfications of the systems presented in:
+The operator used in this training session is based on simplifications of the systems presented in:

 _Self-adjoint, energy-conserving second-order pseudoacoustic systems for VTI